- Q. What kind of test subjects are included in EJU?

 Q. Please provide any available references and study methods for the Japan and World test.

-A. There are no official references for the EJU.
-It is suggested that the EJU Syllabus be used as a reference in preparing for the exam.
+A. There are no official references for EJU.
+It is suggested that the EJU Syllabus be used as a reference in preparing for EJU.
 For example, study with the focus on past EJU questions available for purchase in bookstores, as well as politics, economics and contemporary society contents of textbooks used by high school students in Japan.
 Other recommended areas of preparations include geography, world history and Japanese history subject materials taught at the high school level.

 However, in order to evaluate basic abilities in other languages, some universities require that applicants take the school’s own foreign language tests in English or other languages, or submit results from the Test of English as a Foreign Language (TOEFL) or similar exams.
 Therefore, it is recommended that you always confirm in advance the specific requirements of the schools that you wish to attend.